 The following is a list of frequently asked questions about the Community Foundation's application process.
-Email (vlangston [at] cfgm [dot] org) Grants & Initiatives Associate Vanessa Langston or call her at (901) 722-0032 for more information.
+Email (vwilliams [at] cfgm [dot] org) Grants & Initiatives Associate Vanessa Williams or call her at (901) 722-0032 for more information.

 The Community Foundation administers a variety of scholarship funds for Memphis-area residents and others attending post-secondary, technical, and vocational institutions of higher learning.

 Yes.
 Click the check box for every scholarship to which you would like to apply and click the Apply button at the bottom of the page.

 You can log in at any time here.

 There is no charge to apply.